New Landowners Course

 Course Information

-As a new landowner, there are a lot of factors to take into consideration when deciding what you want to do with your property.
-This course introduces new landowners to the potential uses of their new property and basic land management strategies to accomplish your goals.
-You will also learn about resources and services provided by agency professionals and how to locate local staff members for assistance.
+There are many factors to consider when deciding what to do with your property as a new landowner.
+This course introduces new landowners to the potential uses of their new property and basic land management strategies to accomplish their goals.
+You will also learn about resources and services agency professionals provide and how to locate local staff members for assistance.

-• Managing for Wildlife: This module covers white-tail deer, quail, and largemouth bass.
-Learn about their characteristics and what the habitat requirements are for each species.
+Learn about the characteristics of white-tailed deer, quail, and largemouth bass and the habitat requirements for each species.

-• Managing for Sustainability: This module covers habitat management, watershed stewardship, and wild pig management.
-During this module, you will learn how to protect your water bodies and how to practice responsible watershed stewardship.
+Discover habitat management, watershed stewardship, and wild pig management.
+Learn how to protect your water bodies and practice responsible watershed stewardship.

 Looking for solutions in your county?
 Contact your local extension experts